zarf-dev/zarf/adr/0016-zarf-definition-of-generally-available.md

 ## Context

 Eventually, Zarf needs to become a "Generally Available" v1.x.x product that people can rely on for mission-critical operations.
-Today, Zarf can be used in these environments.
-Still, it requires someone more involved in the Zarf lifecycle than a normal consumer/user to make that successful due to the regular introduction of breaking changes and the lack of testing in certain areas.
+Today, Zarf can be used in these environments; though, it requires someone more involved in the Zarf lifecycle than a normal consumer/user to make that successful due to the regular introduction of breaking changes and the lack of testing in certain areas.

 ## Decision